-She was without question one of the most glamorous women of the Twentieth Century.
-The widow of both a President of the United States and of one of the world's wealthiest businessmen, Jacqueline Bouvier Kennedy Onassis practically defined style.
+Jacqueline "Jackie" Kennedy Onassis was, without question, one of the most glamorous women of the 20th century.
+The widow to both a President of the United States and one of the world's wealthiest businessmen, she practically defined style.

-We know about the pillbox hats and the White House redecorating program.
-Here are some fun and interesting facts about Jackie Kennedy that you probably don't know.
+We all know about the pillbox hats and the White House redecorating program.
+So instead, here are some other fun and interesting facts about Jackie that you probably don't know.

 3. She Was a Civil War Buff

 Jackie was very much a Francophile.
 Her father's family, the Bouviers, were French, of course.
 While at Vassar College, she spent her junior year abroad studying at Sorbonne University in Paris (though the program was actually sponsored by Smith College) and, upon her return to the U.S., transferred to George Washington University where she earned her bachelor's degree in French literature.
 Her thorough knowledge of French history dovetailed nicely with JFK's knowledge of Great Britain.